 If you have time during the week, prepare these activities to keep little hands busy during the sermon:

 Download and print this week's coloring page for your child to color during the sermon.
-Share a picture on Facebook, Twitter, or Instagram using the hashtag #provkidsfrisco for a chance to win an Andy's gift card.
-Find more details at providencefrisco.com/family-resources.
+Share a picture and tag our profile on Facebook or Instagram for a chance to win a gift card to Chick-Fil-A. Find more details at providencefrisco.com/family-resources.

 Download and print this sermon notes page to help older kids pay attention and learn during the sermon.